go-shortcut/sc-dashboard/README.md

 # shortcut-story-marker

-adds tags to Shortcut stories related to the release branch
+adds Labels to Shortcut stories related to the release branch

 # build